In this article, you will learn why we created Gig Performer.

 Our community forums are where you will be able to interact with other users, find out about interesting techniques and maybe, just hang out.

 Gig Performer® runs on both Windows and Mac platforms.
-If you are a guitarist, keyboard player, bass player, vocalist, drummer, or a FOH live sound engineer, I encourage you to check out Gig Performer through our 14-day fully functional free trial.
-The product is well supported through our knowledge base, community forums and there are even real live people you can call in the unlikely event that you have a problem.
+It works for all musicians!
+If you are a guitarist, keyboard player, bass player, vocalist, drummer, or a FOH live sound engineer, I encourage you to check out Gig Performer.
+We have 14-day fully functional free trial of Gig Performer.

 Enjoy!